CIREH International Summer

 In a number of health areas that disproportionately affect minority and underserved populations, there is a critical need for trained researchers in biomedical, behavioral, clinical and social sciences.
 Especially in the life, physical, and social sciences, where small numbers are insufficient to meet the increasing needs in these areas (http://www.nap.edu), published reports from AAMC, NSF, and National Academy of Sciences, American Federation for Medical Research (http://www.afmr.org), and others (J. National Medical Association 97, 1063 (2005)) indicate that there is a need to replenish and diversify the U.S. workforce.
 The situation is especially grave for minorities underrepresented in biomedical, behavioral, clinical and social sciences.
 CIREH/MHIRT recognize that through the development of training programs directed at these underrepresented groups, the knowledge and skills needed to conduct research and to prepare trainees for successful careers as biomedical and behavioral scientists to eliminate disparities in health and disease experienced by members of minority communities is greatly enhanced.

 Eight undergraduate awards and two graduate/professional awards are available each summer.
 These awards will support programs to offer international research training opportunities at a foreign site to qualified undergraduate, post baccalaureates or graduate students in the life, physical, or social sciences; or medical students, dental students, or students in other health-professional programs who have not yet received terminal degrees who are from groups underrepresented in biomedical, behavioral, clinical or social sciences research.
-At this time, only students from the University of Iowa may apply.

 At the time of application, students may indicate a site preference based on their geographical and research interests, however, the applicant's preferences are not necessarily guaranteed.
 Currently, CIREH has two permanent sites to choose from, Romania or The Gambia..
 The CIREH Selection Committee will look at your interests and match you to an ongoing research project at a site that can support your academic interests, as well as your geographic preferences.
 We do not expect that undergraduate students will design their own original research projects, since this requires advance planning of up to one year, and there are ethical considerations to take into account, such as University approval to work with human subjects.
 It is important that you clearly describe your public health interests in the application essay, and also indicate on the application form your top three public health topics of interest.
 The on-site mentors will also look very closely at your application and they will make determinations about your internship sites based on the information you provide.